mesosphere/marathon/docs/docs/rest-api/mesosphere/marathon/api/v2/AppsResource_create.md

 See
 [the Mesos command line documentation](http://mesos.apache.org/documentation/latest/configuration/) for details.

+**Note:** Mesos does not currently support multiple roles for a framework, which means that you cannot deploy apps to more than one role.
+An interim solution is to create one Marathon per role.

 ##### labels (Object of String values)

 Attaching metadata to apps can be useful to expose additional information